vineeta07/IEEEWeb-2025/Contributing.md

         ```

         # Add all your changes

+6.  *Push Your Branch to the Repository*

       - Push your new branch and its commits to the main repository on GitHub.
+      -
         ```bash
-        git push origin <your-branch-name>
+        git push -u origin <your-branch-name>
         ```
       -Set your branch upstream with -u to directly do 'git push' and always commit to your own branch.

-6.  *Push Your Branch to the Repository*

-      - Push your new branch and its commits to the main repository on GitHub.
-        bash
-        git push -u origin <your-branch-name>

 7.  *Create a Pull Request (PR)*